BMW 225xe hybrid running costs

 BMW 225xe hybrid insurance group

 BMW provides a three-year/unlimited-mileage warranty on all its cars.
 That’s almost exactly the same as you’ll get on a Mercedes or Audi, but lags behind some rivals.
+Rather less expensive Kia and Hyundai equivalents, for example, come with longer warranties.

 Compared to other BMWs, the 2 Series looks quite cheap to service – particularly if you take out the BMW i Service Inclusive package, which costs just under £300.
 For that one-off fee, this covers you for three years and 36,000 miles.
 Otherwise, as with all BMWs, the 2 Series has condition-based servicing.
 In other words, how often it needs servicing depends on how it’s driven.